bugzmanov/cleancode-critique/src/chapter_34.md

 Nit-picking but `SetupTeardownIncluder.render` doesn't make much sense without reading the code.
 It's unclear why "Includer" should be rendering, and what does "rendering" mean for the "includer".

-Using a descriptive name is a good thing, but using description as a substitute for a name - not so much.
+Using descriptive names is good.
+Using descriptions as names isn't.

 <div class="book-quote">
 Don't be afraid to make a name long.